 Risk management at PostFinance Ltd complies with the standards for banks set by the Swiss Financial Market Supervisory Authority (FINMA) which are based on the rules established by the Basel Committee on Banking Supervision.

 When it comes to financial risks, it is important for PostFinance Ltd to give itself the entrepreneurial freedom it needs to enable conscious risk-taking.
 As well as ensuring continued risk tolerance, the key to risk management is to manage the ratio between the risks taken and the associated opportunities for returns.
 PostFinance takes conscious financial risks (interest, credit, market and liquidity risks) in its risk transformation role, which enables it to generate industry- and risk-compliant returns.
 In so doing, PostFinance Ltd invests in high quality securities in Switzerland and abroad.
 However PostFinance Ltd aims to keep operational risks to a minimum via preventative measures.
 Preventative measures include, for example, keeping security precautions for e-finance fully up to date at all times.

-“Are my deposits covered by the deposit insurance scheme?
-Yes, like any bank or securities dealer in Switzerland, PostFinance Ltd is required to sign the Agreement by Swiss Banks and Securities Dealers on Deposit Insurance and as such is a member of esisuisse.
-Client deposits held with Swiss branches of the bank are protected for up to CHF 100,000 per client, per bank.
+Like any bank or securities dealer in Switzerland, PostFinance Ltd is required to sign the Agreement by Swiss Banks and Securities Dealers on Deposit Insurance and as such is a member of esisuisse.
+Customer deposits held with Swiss branches of the bank are protected for up to CHF 100,000 per customer, per bank.
 Deposits also include medium-term notes held in the name of the depositor at the issuing bank.
-All relevant information on the deposit insurance can be found at Link to external contentThe link will open in a new window www.esisuisse.ch.”
+All relevant information on the deposit insurance system can be found at www.esisuisse.ch.